 Professor Guenther’s research focuses on the history of subjectivity and the ways in which modern ideas of the self have been constituted through the interplay of cultural and scientific norms.
-Her book project, Reflex and Interpretation – A Genealogy of Psychoanalysis and the Neuro Disciplines, c.
+Her book project, Localization and Its Discontents – A Genealogy of Psychoanalysis and the Neuro Disciplines, c.
 1850-1950, explores divergent practices and shared theoretical assumptions within the medicine of mind and brain.
-Re-conceptualizing the reflex as a clinical and hermeneutic principle, she shows a common heritage for such diverse specialities as neurology, neurosurgery, psychiatry and psychoanalysis, and provides new ways for thinking about the relationship between mind and brain in modernity.
+Re-conceptualizing the reflex as a clinical and hermeneutic principle, she shows a common heritage for such diverse specialties as neurology, neurosurgery, psychiatry and psychoanalysis, and provides new ways for thinking about the relationship between mind and brain in modernity.

-Professor Guenther will be a Junior Fellow at the Institute for Advanced Study Konstanz (Kulturwissenschaftliches Kolleg) in 2012-13.
+Professor Guenther is a Fellow at the Institute for Advanced Study Konstanz (Kulturwissenschaftliches Kolleg) in 2012-13.